wp-plugins/woocommerce-lembrete-boleto/readme.txt

 * First version.

 == Upgrade Notice ==

+= 1.0.3 =
+This version fixes the `Headers already sent` bug in the plugin activation, it's extremely recomended.
+This update is strongly recommended for the correct operation of the plugin.

 = 1.0.2 =
 This version uses a cool WooCommerce default template for e-mails.